-As of June 30, 2018, the total compensation cost related to unvested awards not yet recognized was \$2,771,361.
+As of June 30, 2019, the total compensation cost related to unvested awards not yet recognized was \$3,102,711.
 The remaining costs will be recognized over the remaining vesting period of the awards.
+Neither Brad Juneau, the Company's Chairman, President and Chief Executive Officer, nor any of the Company's non-executive directors have ever been paid a salary or cash compensation by the Company.